krateoplatformops/composition-dynamic-controller/README.md

 In practice, when a Custom Resource (CR) is created, the instance of composition-dynamic-controller enabled to manage this specific Group Version Kind (GVK), checks if a Helm release associated with the CR already exists in the cluster.
 If not, it performs an `helm install` using the values specified in the CR to create a new release.
 However, if the release does already exist, it instead executes an `helm upgrade`, updating the release's values with those specified in the CR.
 Additionally, when the CR is deleted from the cluster, the instance of the composition-dynamic-controller performs an `helm uninstall` on the release.

-The status of the composition definition is True if the realease has been installed correctly and the resources are up-to-date.
+The status of the composition is True if the realease has been correctly installed.

+### RBAC Generation

+Starting from release `0.16.0`, the `composition-dynamic-controller` automatically generates its own RBAC (Role-Based Access Control) policy.
+Prior to this, RBAC configurations needed to be manually defined.
+The controller leverages `chart-inspector` to obtain a list of the resources involved in the chart installation.
+Based on this information, the `composition-dynamic-controller` dynamically creates the necessary RBAC policy, ensuring that the appropriate roles and permissions are granted for managing the Helm chart resources.

+This automatic RBAC generation simplifies deployment and ensures that the `composition-dynamic-controller` has the required permissions to perform operations like `helm install`, `helm upgrade`, and `helm uninstall`, depending on the status of the associated Custom Resource (CR).
+The dynamic creation of RBAC policies eliminates the need for manual intervention, streamlining the operational workflow and ensuring a more seamless experience when managing resources with `composition-dynamic-controller`.

 ## Examples

 ```yaml